 As Liberty Hangout writer Jared Howe notes, “allowing unrestricted travel of all individuals would maximize the damage done by the tragedy of the commons, thereby maximizing the damage done to the victims of taxation, thereby maximizing the size, scope and power of the state.”

 No, the problem is not the immigration.
 The problem is the state and taxation.
-Modlow agrees that taxation is wrong and should not exist, so his solution to a problem caused by government is more government?
+Moldow agrees that taxation is wrong and should not exist, so his solution to a problem caused by government is more government?
 I get that the welfare state is not going away any time soon, but increases in immigration do not necessarily mean increases in the use of welfare or increases in taxes.
-Howe and Modlow are begging the question.
+Howe and Moldow are begging the question.
 Immigration has economic advantages, so if anything, the free exchange of people and goods will lessen the burden on the victims of the state.